Undocumented Immigrant Charged With Murder Of Iowa Woman

 Even before the body was found and charges were filed, the case of the 20-year-old University of Iowa student had reverberated far beyond Iowa.
 On a visit to Des Moines last week, Vice President Mike Pence met with the Tibbetts family, telling them "you're on the hearts of every American."

 Since Tuesday's announcement leaders inside and outside of Iowa are highlighting the fact that an undocumented immigrant has been implicated in the alleged murder of Tibbetts.

+At a rally in West Virginia Tuesday night, President Trump told the crowd: "You saw what happened to that incredible, beautiful woman.
+It should have never happened ... we've had a huge impact but the laws are so bad, the immigration laws are such a disgrace."

 Iowa Gov. Kim Reynolds released a written statement Tuesday saying her heart goes out to the family, and faulting the country's immigration system:

 "As Iowans, we are heartbroken, and we are angry," Reynolds written statement reads in part.
 "We are angry that a broken immigration system allowed a predator like this to live in our community, and we will do all we can bring justice to Mollie's killer."